 On the southwest corner of the walled city of Old San Juan stands a small chapel that was built in 1753.
 People come from all over Puerto Rico and the world to pray for health at this small chapel – known as Capilla del Cristo for short – because it is believed to be the site of a divine intervention.
 During the San Juan Bautista celebrations that year, a rider lost control of his horse in this spot and plunged over the edge of the cliff.

-The Spanish Secretary of Government at the time cried out, “Christ of Good Health, save him!”
+At the time, the Spanish Secretary of Government cried out, “Christ of Good Health, save him!”
 The horse perished, but the rider was saved, supposedly thanks to this prayer.
 The chapel was built soon after and has been a religious landmark ever since.
 People pray for their health at it, and many believe it truly has healing powers.
 It’s worth a visit, whether you need to save or not.

 See Related: Fun & Best Things to Do in Cleveland, Ohio